-Lunch, catered by FLIK Catering will be provided to campers and counselors every day.
+Lunch, catered by FLIK Catering, is provided to campers and counselors every day.
 A menu can be found on the camp website.
 Everyone is encouraged to eat a well-rounded lunch everyday.
 We will have alternate food for people with special diets and for the picky eater.
 Everyone is provided water at lunch.
-An afternoon snack is provided daily.
+A morning snack is provided for Upper Camp campers and an afternoon snack is provided daily for everyone..